FlowFuse/website/src/handbook/peopleops/expenses.md

 ### Workspace & Location

 As an all remote company we don't have offices.
 It is envisaged that most people will work from their home the majority of the time.
-Equipment & Furniture required for a home workspace should be discussed with your manager as part of the hiring process.
-The company covering certain costs, such as broadband can have tax implications depending on your local legislation.
+Equipment and furniture required for a home workspace should be discussed with your manager as part of the hiring process.
+The company covering certain costs can have tax implications depending on your local legislation.
 You should consult an independent advisor in your location for your particular situation.

+Employees can work from different countries or cities as long as their tax residency remains the same at the time of hiring.
+Please inform your manager before making such arrangements.

 #### Coworking space allowance